 How challenging is the Appalachian Trail?

 The AT purposefully goes up over and down mountain after mountain after mountain.
-It is actually even more challenging than it was when the trail was initially created in 1937.
+It is even more challenging than it was when the trail was initially created in 1937.
 Land agreements have played a large role in how the trail is routed.
 To prove this point there is a coined acronym used frequently by AT hikers: PUDS, which stands for pointless ups and downs.

 Despite the traditional descriptions of the AT as a footpath, the trail up and down the mountains of the Appalachian Trail is challenging.
 Unlike the AT’s west coast counterpart the Pacific Crest Trail, the AT does not utilize switchbacks nor is it graded for any animal other than humans.
 To illustrate the severe elevation climbs and descents the thru-hiker experiences let’s compare the elevation to the world’s most famous mountain, Mount Everest.
 By the time a thru-hiker has completed their 2200 mile journey, they will have climbed and descended the equivalent to 16 Mount Everest summits.